jdekerautem/TurtleBot-Receptionist/README.md

 The face tracking ability of this robot is based on Opencv 3.0 libraries.

+The Android application for the blinking eyes Charlie_Face_App.aia can be opened with

 ROS Packages (indigo) needed in order to have the nodes run:
   - openni2_launch (for using the Asus Xtion kinect-like sensor.
 However not used in this project)
   - pocketsphinx